The Exorcist (TV series)

 The Exorcist is an American supernatural horror television series created by Jeremy Slater for Fox.
-Part of The Exorcist franchise, the series serves as a direct sequel to the original 1973 film and ignores the film's various sequels.
+Part of The Exorcist franchise, the series serves as a direct sequel to the original 1973 film and ignores the film's various sequels and prequels.
 Alfonso Herrera and Ben Daniels star as a pair of exorcists who investigate cases of demonic possession.

 The series premiered on September 23, 2016, and a second season premiered on September 29, 2017, each comprising 10 episodes.
 In May 2018, the series was canceled after two seasons.